Mark Valera: Investigation

-Few leads were produced from the O'Hearn crime scene, and police quickly realised that Schreiber was not involved as he had been residing elsewhere on the day of the murder for work.
+Few leads were produced from the O'Hearn crime scene, There was a Young Male from Barrack Heights who was spoken to by police and taken into custody for questioning.
+After an investigation, The other lead involved 2 males from the Albion Park Region.
+Police quickly realised that Schreiber was not involved as he had been residing elsewhere on the day of the murder for work.
 At the Arkell murder however, a pair of bloodstained pants and boots lead to a tip-off from a woman claiming these belonged to her ex-boyfriend, Valera.
 Valera's interview notes from when police had spoken to him about Schreiber were examined, and his fingerprints matched those at the O'Hearn crime scene.

 Aftermath

 Confession

 Police prepared to arrest Valera, however before they could do so he presented himself at Wollongong Police Station where he then confessed.
 Valera told police that the killing of O'Hearn was "just random" and that he didn't know if O'Hearn was homosexual or not.
 He had killed Arkell, an alleged paedophile, because he was a "very, very horrible man".